SolP-Aleios/advent-of-code-2024/README.md

-# 🎄 Advent of Code 202x - Typescript 🎄
+# 🎄 Advent of Code 2024 - Typescript 🎄

-Attempt at [Advent Of Code 202x](https://adventofcode.com/202x) written in Typescript with the following aims:
+Attempt at [Advent Of Code 2024](https://adventofcode.com/2024) written in Typescript with the following aims:

-- ...
+- 🗓️ Complete every day

 ---